mc-smp/AdvancedServerList/docs/api/reference/api/ch.andre601.advancedserverlist.api/objects/genericplayer.md

   - name: 'getName'
     description: |
       Returns the name of the player.
-      Note that on Spigot, Paper and other forks can the name differ from the one cached by AdvancedServerList, if the plugin was able to retrieve an OfflinePlayer instance from the server.
-On BungeeCord and Velocity will the returned String always be the name from the cache.
+      On BungeeCord and Velocity is the returned value always what AdvancedServerList has cached, while on paper the value may differ, should the plugin be able to obtain a OfflinePlayer instance from the Server.

-      Name may be whatever has been defined in AdvancedServerList's config.yml, should the player not be cached yet by the plugin.
+      Name may also be whatever has been defined in AdvancedServerList's `unknownPlayer -> name` config.yml Option.
     returns: 'String representing the player''s name'
     type:
       name: String
       type: object
   - name: 'getProtocol'
-    description: |
-      Returns the protocol ID the player is using.
-      The protocol ID is an integer used by Minecraft to determine what version a server or client is running.
+    description: Returns the protocol ID the player is using.
+The protocol ID is a unique positive integer that is used in Minecraft to determine the Version used by the Client and Server.
     returns: 'Integer representing the protocol version of this player.'
     type:
       name: int